 The potential impacts of extractive industries on local food security are difficult to predict.
 On the one hand, resource extraction may generate more employment opportunities and provide farmers with better market access.
 On the other hand, mineral production may contribute to the marginalization of poor smallholders and increase food insecurity by encouraging land grabs, creating new pressures on environmentally sensitive areas and promoting structural labor market shifts.
 Although the link between mining and food security has been increasingly discussed by the qualitative literature, it has not been analyzed in a quantitative comparative way thus far.
-Relying on geocoded survey data and novel information on the control rights of gold, diamond and copper mines in Sub-Saharan Africa and Latin America, this paper is the first attempt to systematically test the effect of mining activities on local populations’ access to food.
+Combining geocoded survey data from three different sources (Demographic Health Survey, Afrobarometer and the Latin American Public Opinion Project) with novel information on the control rights of gold, diamond and copper mines in Sub-Saharan Africa and Latin America, this paper is the first attempt to systematically test the effect of mining activities on local populations’ access to food.
 Thereby, it maintains that it is crucial to consider different governance structures, political contexts and gender-specific effects when analyzing the impact of extractive industries on food availability.
-Preliminary results from logistic as well as fixed effects linear models using districts and individual mines as levels of analysis show that mining operations decrease food security among women in a substantial way.
+Results from logistic models using municipalities and individual mines as levels of analysis show that mining operations decrease food security among women in a substantial way.
 At the same time, they show no significant or even a positive effect on men’s access to food.
 As women are rarely employed within industrial mining and their traditional roles are closely intertwined with subsistence farming in many rural societies, they seem particularly vulnerable to mining-induced dispossession, environmental destruction and the boom and bust character of extractive industries.
-In addition, the empirical analysis reveals that particularly multinational mining companies are linked to increased food insecurity, while domestic firms are not.
-Finally, the detrimental effect of mining activities on food security are confined to Sub-Saharan Africa and are not applicable to Latin America.
+In addition, our instrumental variable probit estimations reveal that particularly multinational mining companies are linked to increased food insecurity, while domestic firms are not.
+Finally, the detrimental effect of mining activities on food security are largely confined to Sub-Saharan Africa.

 Temperatures, Food Riots and Adaptation: A Long-Term Historical Analysis of England with Alexander de Juan